-Here’s a good reason to consider attending: Since the passing of Steve Jobs, Marc Benioff has assumed the mantle of technology’s unofficial master of ceremonies, and he revels in the role of entertaining provocateur.
+Here’s a good reason to consider attending: Since the passing of Steve Jobs, Marc Benioff has assumed the mantle of technology’s unofficial emcee, and he revels in the role of entertaining provocateur.
 Dreamforce is glitzy and brassy.
 You might not pick up a ton of useful information, but you will definitely come away with a heightened sense of energy and purpose.
 From that perspective, it’s worth attending.

 Date: Oct.
 16-18, 2018

 Location: Barcelona, Spain

 Cost: €995 (Full Congress Pass); €60 (Exhibit Pass)